HariSekhon/Nagios-Plugins/README.md

 Running make as root will install all required CPAN modules by calling cpan <list of modules> and then doing the git submodule init and git submodule update to pull in my library git repo.
 You may not want to do this if you're not owning the repo as root and also because you may want to install some of the stock Perl modules such as Net::DNS and LWP::* using your OS packages instead of CPAN.

+### CPAN Modules ###

-If installing the CPAN modules via your package manager or even by hand, read the 'Makefile' for the list of Perl CPAN modules that you need to install
+If installing the CPAN modules via your package manager or by hand instead of using 'make' as listed above, then read the 'Makefile' for the list of Perl CPAN modules that you need to install

 ### Other Dependencies ###